Australia downgrades outlook for Great Barrier Reef to 'very poor'

 The United Nations had asked to receive the latest update on the reef's health by December so that it can determine whether the site can retain its world heritage status when UNESCO next considers the issue in 2020.

-The reef is estimated to be worth at least US$4 billion a year to the Australian economy -- serving as a magnet for tourists and emblem of the country.
+The reef is estimated to be worth at least $4 billion (£3.3 bn) a year to the Australian economy - serving as a magnet for tourists and emblem of the country.

-Ian Poiner, chairman of the Great Barrier Reef Marine Park Authority, said that "the reef remains vibrant, beautiful, and it is still resilient".

-"However, coral reefs globally are declining, including the Great Barrier Reef, and we know why.
-The reason is... climate change impacts that require a global response."